Why This Trip?

 7 View on Map

 Depart from Talkeetna for iconic Denali National Park, either by car (2.5 hours), train (4.5 hours), or motorcoach (4 hours).
 Head to the park's visitor center to start getting acquainted with this vast expanse of nature.
 And try an activity!
 Go flightseeing and get a bird's-eye view of the vast Alaska Range as well as the summit of Denali.
-Enjoy some river rafting, go for a guided hike, or take a Jeep/ATV tour and drive yourself over the tundra.
+Enjoy some river rafting, go for a guided hike or go for a jeep or ATV ride!

 Day & Overnight in Denali National Park